davenonymous/BonsaiTrees/README.md

 And in no particular order:

-IndustrialCraft 2, Integrated Dynamics, Totemic, Rustic, PrimalCore, Traverse, Tinkers Construct, Natura, AbyssalCraft, Twilight Forest
+IndustrialCraft 2, Integrated Dynamics, Totemic, Rustic, PrimalCore, Traverse, Tinkers Construct, Natura, AbyssalCraft, Twilight Forest, Thaumcraft

 ### Generating Missing Shapes
 Newer versions of Forestry or Pams might add more trees that are invisible when planted